Radiofrequency Ablation for Varicose Veins

 • Skin burns.

 • Feelings of burning, pain, or prickling after recovery.
 This is from nerve damage.
-(It's less likely than after vein stripping surgery).
+These symptoms typically go away over time.

 References